Constitutional law of the United States: The federal commerce power

 Congress is authorized to "regulate commerce with foreign nations, and among the several states, and with the Indian tribes" under Article I, Section 8, Clause 3 of the Constitution.

 Important early cases include United States v.
 E.C.
 Knight Co.
 (1895) which held that the federal Sherman Act could not be applied to manufacture of sugar because the authority of the commerce clause was insufficient to affect the manufacture of goods.
 Further limitation continued in cases such as Schecter Poultry v.
-United States, in which the Court invalidated a federal statute seeking to enforce labor conditions at a slaughterhouse for chickens; the Court held the relationship between labor conditions and chickens was too indirect - that chickens come to rest upon arrival at the slaughterhouse (thereby ending the stream of commerce), so whatever happened in the slaughterhouse was not Congress's business.
+United States, in which the Court invalidated a federal statute seeking to enforce labor conditions at a slaughterhouse for chickens; the Court held the relationship between labor conditions and chickens was too indirect – that chickens come to rest upon arrival at the slaughterhouse (thereby ending the stream of commerce), so whatever happened in the slaughterhouse was not Congress's business.

 In Stafford v.
 Wallace, the Court articulated a "stream of commerce" test; if a transaction affected commerce in a transition that was local, but supported interstate commerce, then Congress could regulate those transactions under the commerce clause.
-The judgement in Stafford began the Court's increased deference to Congress in matters regarding interpreatation of its powers.
+The judgement in Stafford began the Court's increased deference to Congress in matters regarding interpretation of its powers.
 Further expansion of Congress's commerce clause power continued with Wickard v.
 Filburn in 1942 involving a farmer's refusal to comply with a federal quota.
-Wickard articulated the aggregation principle: that effects of the entire class matter rather than composites of the class, so even if the single farmer did not substantially affect interstate commerce, all farmers - the class to which he belonged - do - they compete with the national market.
+Wickard articulated the aggregation principle: that effects of the entire class matter rather than composites of the class, so even if the single farmer did not substantially affect interstate commerce, all farmers – the class to which he belonged – do – they compete with the national market.
 This case largely ended challenges to laws based upon the extent of power bestowed by the commerce clause until United States v.
 Lopez (1995).

 In 1995, the Court held that the Crime Control Act of 1990, which the Gun-Free School Zones Act was a part of, was unconstitutional because it was an "impermissible extension of congressional power under the Commerce Clause."
 Lopez remains the central case regarding the authority of Congress under the commerce power.